Whoaa512/starred/README.md

 ## Python

+- [Fizzadar/pyinfra](https://github.com/Fizzadar/pyinfra) - pyinfra automates infrastructure super fast at massive scale.
+It can be used for ad-hoc command execution, service deployment, configuration management and more.
 - [ekzhang/inline-sql](https://github.com/ekzhang/inline-sql) - 🪄 Inline SQL in any Python program
 - [nerfstudio-project/nerfstudio](https://github.com/nerfstudio-project/nerfstudio) - A collaboration friendly studio for NeRFs
 - [facebookincubator/AITemplate](https://github.com/facebookincubator/AITemplate) - AITemplate is a Python framework which renders neural network into high performance CUDA/HIP C++ code.
 Specialized for FP16 TensorCore (NVIDIA GPU) and MatrixCore (AMD GPU) inference.